iCloud Private Relay vs VPN: Key differences explained 2026

 Does iCloud Private Relay hide my IP address?

-Yes, but it primarily hides your IP address from websites you visit using Safari.
-It does not hide your IP from other apps on your phone.
+Yes, but it primarily hides the IP address from websites visited using Safari.
+It does not hide the device’s IP address from other standalone apps on the device.

 Is iCloud Private Relay free?